 When it comes to other European countries, provision of meals outside Denmark must conform to the maximum amounts applicable in these countries, see the list of max. amounts/EFPIA meals list at www.enli.dk.
+It should be noted that the Danish time limits for meals also apply abroad.
+Thus, lunch/dinner may only be offered when the professional meeting lasts at least two hours.
+For meetings lasting less than two hours, the Danish rate for meals applies, with a maximum of DKK 100 (converted into the relevant currency).
 For meals in countries that are not in EFPIA, and where the country in question has not set a threshold, it is ENLI's view that the price level should be based on the Danish maximum amount and only where significant price differences can be documented compared to the level of Danish prices, should the cap be adjusted upwards or downwards accordingly.
 Therefore, the Danish spending cap will be the starting point.